-Would you like to spend less on marketing and invest those dollars in your people?
-Do you want to continuously move the occupancy needle?
 The first question you have to ask is if your sales teams are even following up.
-The second question you have to ask is how creative is their follow up.
+The second question you have to ask is how creative is their follow-up.
 The bottom line is that if you are following up more than three times, you are doing more than 95% of your colleagues.
 You should be proud.
 But if you really want to move the needle, focus on how you follow up.
 Not only will you achieve superstar status, but more importantly, it will show that you care.

 About the author: Mike Miller is the CEO of Primo Solutions, a full service mystery shopping, training, and consulting company that provides quality follow-up and follow-through measurement tools.
 Learn more at www.PrimoSolutions.com »